Published: Wednesday, Jun. 1st, 2022

 The nikah is very important in Islam and is the only religiously recognized way for two people to marry.
 As a religious ceremony, it secures the couple’s relationship in front of Allah (God).
 The ceremonies are traditionally simple and inexpensive, and are often performed in a mosque.

-Common parts of a nikah include the mahr (a gift given by a groom to his bride, similar to a dowry), a religious sermon on marriage, the nikah contract signed in the presence of witnesses, and the walima (a large dinner following the first part of the ceremony, a reception dinner.)
+Common parts of a nikah include the mahr (also spelled 'maher,' this is the contract of marriage and a gift given by a groom to his bride, similar to a dowry), a religious sermon on marriage, the nikah contract signed in the presence of witnesses, and the walima (a large dinner following the first part of the ceremony, a reception dinner.)

-The nikah religious ceremony isn’t legally recognized on its own in some countries, including the U.K., and Muslim couples in these countries must also complete a separate civil ceremony for the union to be fully binding.
+The nikah religious ceremony isn’t legally recognized on its own in some countries, including the U.K. and U.S., and Muslim couples in these places must also complete a separate civil ceremony or apply for and file a government issued marriage license for the union to be legally binding.

 Nobel Peace Prize winner and women’s rights advocate Malala Yousafzai married Asser Malik in November of 2021 in a nikah ceremony.